Operation Toan Thang III: May

 On 24 May at 09:07 a unit of the 11th ACR engaged an enemy force 4 mi east-northeast of Bearcat Base.
-The contact continued until 18:00 resulting in 15 PAVN/VC killed and two 12.7mm machineguns, two 82mm mortars and one RPG launcher captured; U.S. losses were one killed.
-At 12:45 the 1/9th Cavalry engaged a bunker complex 14 mi southeast of Katum killing two PAVN and capturing a 40 ton rice cache.
+The contact continued until 18:00 resulting in 15 PAVN/VC killed and two 12.7mm machineguns, two 82 mm mortars and one RPG launcher captured; U.S. losses were one killed.
+At 12:45 the 1/9th Cavalry engaged a bunker complex 14 mi southeast of Katum killing two PAVN and capturing a 40-ton rice cache.
 At 13:10 a unit of the 3rd Brigade, 1st Infantry Division engaged an enemy force 11 mi north of Bến Cát.
 Contact was lost at 18:50 with 14 PAVN/VC killed and one AK-47 captured; U.S. losses were one killed.
 At 14:20 a unit of the 2nd Brigade, 25th Infantry Division engaged an enemy force 4 mi northeast of Trảng Bàng killing nine PAVN/VC and capturing four individual and one crew-served weapons.
 At 15:15 a unit of the 1st Brigade, 1st Infantry Division engaged an enemy unit 5 mi west-southwest of An Lộc.
 Mechanized infantry joined the contact which continued until 16:40.
-A search of the area found 96 PAVN dead and captured one and 24 AK-47s, one light machinegun, three 75mm recoilless rifles, two 57mm recoilless rifles and two 60mm mortars; U.S. losses were two killed.
+A search of the area found 96 PAVN dead and captured one and 24 AK-47s, one light machinegun, three 75 mm recoilless rifles, two 57 mm recoilless rifles and two 60 mm mortars; U.S. losses were two killed.
 Staff Sergeant James Leroy Bondsteel was awarded the medal of Honor for destroying ten PAVN bunkers during the battle.
-At 15:25 units of the 2nd Brigade, 1st Cavalry Division located a bunker complex 15 mi south-southeast of Katum containing 103 107mm rockets, 124 RPG rounds and 12.5 tons of rice.
+At 15:25 units of the 2nd Brigade, 1st Cavalry Division located a bunker complex 15 mi south-southeast of Katum containing 103 107 mm rockets, 124 RPG rounds and 12.5 tons of rice.
 At 21:40 a unit of the 1st Brigade, 25th Infantry Division at a firebase 6 mi northwest of Ben Soi observed enemy movement on their perimeter.
 Artillery and helicopter and fixed-wing gunship fire was directed onto the area and the bodies of 20 PAVN/VC were found in the strike area.